edrobinson/xajax-docs-1/docs/Response_php/create.md

 ####Parameters:

-* $sParent
+* $sParent The id of the parent element

-* $sTag
+* $sTag The tag name to be used for the new element

-* $sId
+* $sId The id to assign to the new element
+* return \Xajax\Plugin\Response

 ####Source Comments:

-Add a command to create a new element on the browser
+Add a command to create a new element on the browser.

-param string		$sParent			The id of the parent element

-param string		$sTag				The tag name to be used for the new element

-param string		$sId				The id to assign to the new element

-return \Xajax\Plugin\Response

 ####Writers Description:
 Use create to add a new element to the html page.